franciscop/server/docs/documentation/router/README.md

 ### CSRF token

 For POST, PUT and DELETE requests a valid [**CSRF** token](https://github.com/expressjs/csurf) with the field name of `_csrf` must be sent as well.
-The local variable is set by server.js so there's no need to generate it manually:
+The local variable is set by server.js so you can include it like this:

 ```html
 <form action="/" method="POST">